goramartin/master-thesis/docs/papers/searching-ontologies/08-ontology-rank-ontology-selection-ranking-model-for-knowledge-reuse.md

     - neighbour match
       - it check whether the domain and range concepts of a search relation can be connected with the help of their neighbour nodes
       - inverse proportion to the number of concepts in the neighborhood of concept
   - RMM calculates the degree of semantic similarity of a relation Rs between search terms in an ontology o.
-A lot of formular - refer to the paper page (5)
+A lot of formulas - refer to the paper page (5)
 - taxonomy matching
   - a metric to measure taxonomix relation
   - special type of relation matching